jimstir/IIPs/IIPS/iip-user-preference.md

 Identity management interface with cross chain capabilities.
 Each identity can set preferences that are readable from multiple blockchains.

 ## Abstract
+Blockchains storing data should be available to Web3 apps requards less if the dApp supports the network.
+When cross-chain interoperability becomes common across hundreds of blockchains, dApps that support different blockchain networks can support sharing of user data preferences that are linked on the blockchain.

 ## Motivation
 The future of blockchains will have millions of blockchains that carry all kinds of data.
 Blockchains communicating with one another will be similar to the current distributed systems.
 Users should have a way for other blockchains to know what preferences the user wants depending on the web3 application.
 To achieve this there can be identity contracts that keeps track of identities and their preferences.
 Once users have an established preference they should be able be able to allow web3 apps to access the preferences from the blockchain.
 The use of preferences is important to protect user data that could be stored off chain.